numpy/numpy/doc/source/reference/c-api.array.rst

     Type represents one of the flexible array types ( :c:data:`NPY_STRING`, :c:data:`NPY_UNICODE`, or :c:data:`NPY_VOID` ).

+.. c:function:: PyDataType_ISUNSIZED(descr):

+    Type has no size information attached, and can be resized.
+Should only be called on flexible dtypes.
+Types that are attached to an array will always be sized, hence the array form of this macro not existing.

 .. c:function:: PyTypeNum_ISUSERDEF(num)

 .. c:function:: PyDataType_ISUSERDEF(descr)